TodePond/TodePondDotCom/wikiblogarden/learn/how/readme.md

 Practice, just [practice](https://www.todepond.com/wikiblogarden/genocide/platform/) is what you need.

-The next question is about what good practice looks like.
+And what makes good practice?
 That's a question for another day

 <br>